skpandit/python-adventure/README.md

 # python-adventure
-# For all my random codes on python
+# For all my random codes in python